listr2/listr2/README.md

 You can either use a custom prompt out of the npm registry or custom-created one as long as it works with [enquirer](https://www.npmjs.com/package/enquirer), it will work expectedly.
 Instead of passing in the prompt name use the not-generated class.

+**Since for my use-case I inject the `{ name: 'default' }` for convience while having only one prompt.
+It sometimes goes crazy with the custom prompts and it is advised to use array prompt object instead.**

 ```typescript
 import Enquirer from 'enquirer'
 import EditorPrompt from 'enquirer-editor'